Prince William Leaves New Zealand, Goes to Australia

 After the meeting, William was given a brief tour of the Sydney skyline.

 The British monarchy is struggling with popularity Down Under.
-At the same time, recent polls found most Aussies want William to become King over his father when Queen Elizabeth II passes away.Filed under British Royals
+At the same time, recent polls found most Aussies want William to become King over his father when Queen Elizabeth II passes away.Filed under The United Kingdom

-Tagged Australia, British Commonwealth, Children, Hospital, New Zealand, Official Visit, Prime Minister Key, The Duke of Cambridge.
+Tagged Australia, Children, Hospital, New Zealand, Official Visit, Prime Minister Key of New Zealand, The Duke of Cambridge.